loopy5418/loopy5418/README.md

 <h3 align="center">A hobbyist and tech nerd from Türkiye</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=loopy5418&label=Profile%20views&color=0e75b6&style=plastic" alt="loopy5418" /> </p>

-- 🔭 I’m currently working on [Unknown Internet Place](https://docs.loopy5418.dev)
+- 🔭 I’m currently working on Bruce Interpreter Generator with Blockly

-- 🌱 I’m currently learning **Databases and web hosting**
+- 🌱 I’m currently learning **JavaScript generators for Blockly**

-- 👨‍💻 All of my projects are available at [https://www.loopy5418.dev/projects](https://www.loopy5418.dev/projects)
+- 👨‍💻 All of my projects are available at nowhere at the moment

-- 📝 I regularly write articles on [https://docs.loopy5418.dev](https://docs.loopy5418.dev)
+- 📝 I regularly write articles on nowhere at the moment

-- 💬 Ask me about **lua, md, bash, adb and sdk-tools**
+- 💬 Ask me about **lua, js, roblox, md, bash, adb and sdk-tools**

 - 📫 How to reach me **admin@loopy5418.dev**